karldoenitz/karlooper/document.md

 application = Application(handlers, port=8080)
 application.run()
 ```
+If not define the port in anywhere, the server will run on the port 80.
 **arguments in init method**
   `handlers`: A dict contains urls and handlers mapping.
   `kwargs`: Other arguments, for example: _port_.